The Kimberley Guide

 The Kimberley has a tropical climate with a distinct wet and dry season.

-Dry Season – The most popular time to visit the Kimberley, generally runs from May through till October.
-This season offers clear heat conditions with little humidity and an average daily temperature of 30°C.
+Dry Season – The most popular time to visit the Kimberley is May through until October.
+The season usually offers a clear heat and an average daily temperature of around 30°C.

 |Jun to Aug||29°C||15°C|